Global 500 Sees Decline in Female CEOs Despite Profit Growth - The European Business Review

-The percentage of women leading Global 500 companies has declined to 5.6% in 2024, down from 5.8% last year.
+According to Fortune’s Global 500 list this year, the percentage of women leading Global 500 companies has declined to 5.6% in 2024, down from 5.8% last year.
 This means only 28 out of the 500 largest businesses globally by revenue are run by female CEOs, compared to 10.4% in the U.S.-focused Fortune 500.
 Despite this decrease in female leadership, the Global 500 saw a 2% rise in profits, reaching $2.97 trillion.
 The U.S. remains the top nation for female Global 500 CEOs, with 15 women at the helm, followed by France, Brazil, China, and the U.K. with fewer representatives.

 Related Readings: